ekamperi/ekamperi.github.io/_posts/2019-08-22-curl-operator.md

 How can it be that this vector plot corresponds to an irrotational field?
 It depends on which rotation you are referring to.
 Imagine this is a water pool and there's a sink that sucks the water.
 If we put a small ball on the surface of the water, then the ball may  move in two distinct ways:

 1. The general rotation of the flow around the z-axis (z-axis is perpendicular to your monitor) in the *counterclockwise* direction, along the direction of the stream lines.
 This is similar to the motion of the earth around the sun.
 2. Since the arrows of the field are longer the closer we are to the z-axis, the field tends to push the ball more strongly on the side closest to the z-axis, rather than the opposite side.
-This "differential" push on the two siders of the ball would tend to make it rotate in the *clockwise* direction.
+The "differential" push on the two sides of the ball would tend to make it rotate in the *clockwise* direction.
 This motion is similar to earth spinning around its own axis, *while* it also moves around the sun.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/curl_rotation.png">